itszero/docker-zipkin/README.md

 ## Build Images

-Please run `cd deploy; ./build.sh` to build the images on your own computer.
+Please run `cd deploy; ./build.sh $name` to build the images on your own computer.
+Where $name is base, cassandra, collector, query, or web as desired.

 You may change the **PREFIX** in build.sh and deploy.sh as you see fit.

 ## Deploy Zipkin

 Before you start, please edit the `deploy.sh` to change the URL to match your Docker host IP, you may also change the port if needed.
 Now, run `cd deploy;
-./deploy.sh` to start a complete Zipkin instance.
-If you did not build the images before, you will pull the published images from Docker INDEX.
+./deploy.sh $name` to start a complete Zipkin instance.
+Where $name is either cassandra, collector, query or web.

+If you did not build the
+images before, you will pull the published images from Docker INDEX.

 Note that if you changed PREFIX in build.sh to build your own images, you need